Ellouzlab/ViruLink/README.md

 ### Usage
 Currently, only performance can be tested.
-I have not yet set up an easy method to classify viruses
+I have not yet set up an easy method to classify viruses outside of the databases
 1. Get help:
 	`ViruLink -h`
 2. Download all databases: